Sn4kez/4-check/README.md

 8. Set up passport and add clients to .env file `artisan passport:install`

+For accessing the api you have to route your api url to the public directory within the cloned codebase.

 If you want to see what other options you have with artisan use:
 `artisan list`